About This Author

 I'm not so sure evil is so easy to identify and fight against, but I guess that compared to stupidity, it's a cakewalk.

-The most relevant previous blog entry is here, from two years ago, if you're interested in comparing views on the subject: "Fight The Power
+The most relevant previous blog entry is here, from two years ago, if you're interested in comparing views on the subject: "Fight The PowerOpen in new Window.

 Today's article isn't all that long, so this entry won't be, either.